Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 Budget breakdown: Portland

 All costs are quoted for two people and in the local currency (US Dollars).
 See below for the average daily spend per person including currency conversion to AUD.
-We always try to find and negotiate the best prices to share with our readers.
-If you know of a better deal, tell us about it in the comments below.
+I always try to find and negotiate the best prices to share with my readers.
+If you know of a better deal, tell me about it in the comments below.

 Food: Breakfast is complimentary for guests staying at the Northwest Portland Hostel & Guesthouse.